ericstrobl/PCp/README.md

 1. Deriving complex edge-specific hypothesis tests by conjoining and disjoining the results of primitive conditional independence tests, and
 2. Using modified (a) skeleton discovery, (b) v-structure orientation, and (c) orientation rule application procedures.

 PC-p subsequently controls the false discovery rate across every edge.

-This work was inspired by the idea of getting at a "causal p-value."
+I completed this project because I really wanted to get at a "causal p-value."

 - PC_with_pval.m is the ``main'' main file.